 - In most cases, each song is given melodic depth by MacKaye's baritone guitar and Farina's stripped-kit drumming.

-- 2.1A brass instrument similar to a euphonium, sounding in B flat and used in brass bands.More example sentences
+- 2.1A large, valved brass instrument in coiled oval form, used especially in military or street bands.More example sentences

 - She also plays baritone for Swindon Brass band and has been sponsored by fellow members and other local musicians.

 - Roseman shares solo space with the saxophones of Peter Apfelbaum and Chris Potter among others; baritone, flute and trumpet trace languorous melodies, shadow intricate basslines or fire off precise stabs.